 SLACK_SIGNING_SECRET = os.environ["SLACK_SIGNING_SECRET"] slack_events = SlackEventAdapter(SLACK_SIGNING_SECRET, "/slack/events")

 You can also check out the open-source BotKit to see an implementation of Slack signature verification in the wild.

 We'll continue allowing apps to use verification tokens for now.
-However, we will deprecate them over the coming months, so switch over as soon as possible to the fresh new signing secrets.
+However, we will retire them completely in coming months.
+We strongly recommend switching to request signing as soon as possible.

 Content-type: application/json; charset=utf-8.

 userID=1234&someField=5678.
 A Slack request message body is always UTF-8 encoded.
 Use only this message body, combined with the timestamp header, as the basestring of your signature.